 Strong candidates will be motivated to take on the full range of roles of the clinical psychologist.
 They will provide a clear rationale for, and demonstrate insight into, the professional context, roles and responsibilities of the clinical psychologist and a clear understanding of professional issues as they relate to clinical psychology.
 Candidates should also be able to reflect on the ethical and value base of the profession.
 A commitment to, and knowledge of, NHS Scotland (e.g. current priorities), and the role of clinical psychology within it is beneficial.

-The University of Edinburgh and NHS Scotland are committed to promoting diversity and welcome applications from under-represented groups.
+The University of Edinburgh and NHS Scotland employers are committed to promoting diversity and welcome applications from under-represented groups.
 We recognise the importance of our training cohorts more closely representing the populations that we seek to serve.
-The selection process will clearly not discriminate against any applicant on the grounds of gender, transgender status, race, age, disability, sexual orientation, religion or belief, marriage or civil partnership, pregnancy and maternity.
+The selection process will clearly not discriminate against any applicant on the grounds of gender, transgender status, race, age, sexual orientation, religion or belief, marriage or civil partnership, pregnancy and maternity.
 In relation to disability, the Programme participates in the "Disability Confident Scheme", in line with the Equality Act (2010).
 In addition to statements of non-discrimination, we seek to foster an inclusive ethos that celebrates diversity, whilst encouraging us to recognise our common humanity.
 We are committed to anti-racist actions across all areas of the programme.
 The School has an active Athena Swan programme, that works to foster policies and practices that lead to inclusivity.
 In 2017 we were successful in enhancing our Athena Swan status from the Bronze level to the Silver level.
 Further details about the University of Edinburgh's commitments to equality, diversity and inclusion are available on the University website.

 All selection processes and criteria are under continuing review and, whilst the information below is correct at the time of submission, the most up-to-date information will be on our website.